Rescue from bootloop

 In KernelSU, the following situations may cause boot brick when flashing the boot partition:

-1. You flashed a boot image in the wrong format.
-For example, if your device's boot format is gz, but you flashed an lz4 format image, then the device will not be able to boot.
+- You flashed a boot image in the wrong format.
+For example, if your device's boot format is

-2. Your device needs to disable AVB verification in order to boot properly (usually requiring wiping all data on the device).
+format, the device won't boot. - Your device needs to disable AVB verification to boot correctly, which usually requires wiping all data from the device.

-No matter what the situation is, you can recover by flashing the stock boot image.
-Therefore, at the beginning of the installation tutorial, we strongly recommend that you back up your stock boot before flashing.
-If you have not backed up, you can obtain the original factory boot from other users with the same device as you or from the official firmware.
+No matter the situation, you can recover by flashing the stock boot image.
+Therefore, at the beginning of the installation guide, we strongly recommend that you back up your stock boot before flashing.
+If you didn't back it up, you can obtain the original factory boot from other users with the same device or from the official firmware.

 Brick by modules

-Installing modules can be a more common cause of bricking your device, but we must seriously warn you: Do not install modules from unknown sources!
-Since modules have root privileges, they can potentially cause irreversible damage to your device!
+The installation of modules can be one of the most common causes of bricking your device, but we must seriously warn you: DO NOT INSTALL MODULES FROM UNKNOWN SOURCES!
+Since modules have root privileges, they can cause irreversible damage to your device!

 Normal modules